setonparish/projectify/README.md

 # Projectify

 The Projectify Ruby library provides convenient access to common functionality of NEC-made projectors for applications written in the Ruby language.
 It uses the ASCII character interface across the local area network.

-Although NEC projectors often have a web interface available to perform similar functions, this library allows the same command to be broadcast to multiple projects, thereby allowing all specified projectors to stay in sync.
+Although NEC projectors often have a web interface available to perform similar functions, this library allows the same command to be broadcast to multiple projectors, thereby allowing all specified projectors to stay in sync.

 ## Documentation